top of page

 side_panel.png

-In the fall of 2012, fourteen women came together for the goal of establishing Hermanas Unidas at the University of California, Davis.
+In the fall of 2012, fourteen women came together with the goal of establishing Hermanas Unidas at the University of California, Davis.
 These inspiring women worked to have this organization on this campus to provide a safe space where students felt supported throughout their undergraduate careers.
-The goal was attained, as they became a recognized campus organization.
-Hermanas Unidas focuses on Academics, Community Service, and Collegial Networking to work as a support system for college students during and after graduation and encourage involvement on this campus and within our community.
+The goal was attained on February 12th, as they became a recognized campus organization.

 Ruth Vizcaya, Karen Soto, Kimberly Moreno, Francina Osejo, Jennifer Zermeno, Kristy Ayala, Tanya Anaya, Monique Palacios, Angela Muñoz, Melissa Castillo, Melissa Vega, Darlene Ruiz, Carla Rodriguez and Lili Bonilla.